nadiamariduena/opensea-marketplace/README.md

 > **yarn dev** to start server on 3000 and in **sanity**, to start server sanity on 3333 🌵 but log into: cd studio then type **sanity start**

-ok cool now how can we do it for several markets and not just one

 <br>

 ---